RobertJansen1/OpenStack-Docs/_posts/volume/2024-01-16-Encrypted-volumes.md

 In order to create an encrypted template, volume type & volume type, make sure you have the required permissions and configurations set up to execute this command successfully in your OpenStack environment.

-If you do not have any volume teplates, you will have to create a volume template.
+If you do not have any volume templates, you will have to create a volume template.

-Before starting of a volume type, a volume template needs to be in place.
+Before starting to create a volume type, a volume template needs to be in place that can you refer to.

 ## Creating a volume template that uses encryption